 7. Which type of shampoo is good for hair?

-There is no single type of shampoo which would suit all hair types.
+There is no single type of shampoo that would suit all hair types.
 The best way to choose the perfect one for you is by asking your hairstylist for help.

-Depending on your hair condition, length and structure stylist will give an advice not only on a shampoo, but on all products for keeping you hair healthy.
+Depending on your hair condition, length, and structure stylist will give advice not only on shampoo but on all products for keeping your hair healthy.

 8. What is the biggest reason for hair fall from your experience and how can it be controlled?

-The biggest reason for the hair fall is stress and health related problems.
+The biggest reason for hair fall is stress and health-related problems.
 As I mentioned earlier, hair is a part of our organism and reacts to all changes happening inside.

 Wrong shampoo choice, dirty water or cheap color cream can’t induce hair fall, only visual appearance.